yanbrasiliano/starter-kit-laravue/README.md

 - [x] Add more tests
 - [x] Add MAILPIT integration
 - [x] Refactor application to remove unused parts
-- [ ] Deal with mobile responsiveness issues
-- [ ] Add more documentation
 - [x] Translate application to EN-US

+## Bugs
+- [ ] Bug Order By in User and Role Management
+- [ ] Bug Edit Role - Description can be null